 LASSO - not accounting for study (LASSO-naïve)

 LASSO regression is a technique aimed at reducing model complexity and preventing overfitting.6 The model uses a L1 penalty term in the optimization function, controlled by a penalty parameter λ.
 The inclusion of the penalty term leads to a shrinkage of the regression coefficients.
 Some of the coefficients may shrink to zero, and the corresponding covariates are excluded from the model.
 Thus, different values of λ correspond to different models, and variable selection is achieved.
-For continuous outcome, the objective is to minimize
+For a continuous outcome, the objective is (given λ) to minimize

 minα,β,γ1NiNyi-(αj+βxiPF+γxiEM+dj)2+λk=1pβk+|γk|